 Besides their low-cost portable generators are very easy to work on, and the owner can move them away from the RV to minimize noise.
 Portable generator owners can also use them for other purposes than just RVing, like backup power for a home.

 A generator’s portability can also be its downfall as they are a high theft risk.
-Because of this, many people and like to lock them up when running.
+Because of this, many people like to lock them up when running.
 Portable generators also have smaller fuel tanks and require filling fuel more frequently.

 Built-In RV Generators

-Built-in RV generators are designed as part of the RV’s construction, and the manufacturers typically install them.
-Commonly they are a $3000-$8000 upgrade in the RV’s cost, making them much more expensive.
+RV manufacturers typically design and install built-in RV generators as part of the RV’s construction.
+They are commonly $3000-$8000 to upgrade in the RV’s cost, making them much more expensive.
 Usually, these generators are located underneath or in the RV’s frame.

-Larger fifth wheels and motorized RV’s are the most common types to utilize built-in generators.
-Power ratings of built-in generators are commonly seen from 2500 watts to 7,000 watts but can be as large as 12,000 watts.
+Larger fifth wheels and motorized RVs are the most common types to utilize built-in generators.
+You will commonly see power ratings of built-in generators from 2500 watts to 7,000 watts, but they can be as large as 12,000 watts.

 As the name suggests, built-in generators also mean they are hardwired into the RV, with no plugs required.
 Hardwired means that when the generator fires up, it automatically powers the rig.

-These generators are usually started with the push of a button from inside the RV.
-They can sometimes even be programmed to start automatically when the RV needs power.
+You usually start these generators with the push of a button from inside the RV.
+You can sometimes even program them to start automatically when the RV needs power.
 Situations that would use auto-start would be when the batteries run low, or the air conditioner needs to run.

 Built-in generators come in many different sizes and types.
 Different fuel types like propane, diesel, and gasoline are common.
-Most of these generators are single speed, but some offer inverter capability like the smaller portable units.
+Most of these generators are single-speed, but some offer inverter capabilities like the smaller portable units.

 Most built-in generators are designed to power most of the needs of the RV but it depends on their size.
 The majority of built-in generators only provide one leg of power to the RV (more on this below)